 Posted Apr 07, 2018

 Sometimes, a client gets anxious during a session.
-After all, it’s not easy to discuss having been unemployed for eons and trying to land a good job at a time when they’re harder to find than a perfect (and cheap) dog-sitter who’ll stay at your house 24/7.
+After all, it’s not easy to discuss having been unemployed for eons and trying to land a good job at a time when they’re harder to find than a perfect and affordable dog-sitter who’ll stay at your house 24/7.
 When clients feel stressed, they often pet Einstein; if they were already petting him, they tend to speed up—a useful anxiety detector for me.

 Einstein is also my stress management consultant; I’ll often snuggle up to him on the floor, nose to nose, and rub his belly.
-Thirty seconds of that makes anxiety a physical impossibility.
+Thirty seconds of that renders anxiety a physical impossibility.
 He’s my fitness trainer as well.
 Without him, it would be too tempting to stay on my butt, but Einstein needs his exercise, so we take walks four times a day.

 Lest you think Einstein is the perfect dog, let me tell you what he was like before he matured into a multitasking professional.

-When I walked into the shelter’s adoption area, I was greeted in the first cage by a Pit Bull, who sort of snarled.
+When I walked into the shelter’s adoption area, I was greeted in the first cage by a pit bull, who sort of snarled.
 I sped up.
-In the next cage, a Rottweiler retreated in fear.
+In the next cage, a rottweiler retreated in fear.
 I walked on by.
-But in the third cage, a little white Terrier with a Poodle-y face stood on his back legs and pawed the cage, squealing: “Please take me out.
+But in the third cage, a little white Terrier with a poodle-y face stood on his back legs and pawed the cage, squealing: “Please take me out.
 Puh-leeze!”
 The attendant told me this sweet dog had been thrown over the fence into the pound’s parking lot in the middle of the night.

 Unfortunately, the shelter policy required My Doggie to stay there for seven days lest the owner decided to reclaim him.
-The nanosecond the pound opened on the seventh day, I phoned: “Is that white Terrier/ Poodle mix still available?”
+The nanosecond the pound opened on the seventh day, I phoned: “Is that white terrier/ poodle mix still available?”
 Yup.
 I jumped in the car and retrieved him.
 He jumped happily on me, then equally happily into the car.
 He didn’t, however, like our next stop—the vet, for neutering—quite so much.
 But he handled it without a hint of a growl.

-And those weren’t the worst things.
+And those weren’t the worst.
 He decided to make a meal of my medication.
 The fact that it was in a sealed pill bottle didn’t stop my goal-oriented boy.
 He treated it like a chew toy.
 Alas, his reward was 20 pills.
 Off to the vet to get his stomach pumped.

-But the scariest episode of all happened one morning when I opened the door to get the newspaper.
+But the scariest episode occurred one morning when I opened the door to get the newspaper.
 Einstein escaped and tore down the street.
 I—in T-shirt, shorts and slippers—raced after him.
 While there are many turns he could have chosen, he picked the one that put him on the freeway on-ramp.
 I chased him up the ramp and, for the first time in my life, was grateful for traffic.
 Cars on the freeway were at a dead stop.
 Knowing Einstein likes being in the car, I yelled, “Someone open your car door!”
 Miraculously, someone did, whereupon Einstein jumped in and was saved.

 Believe me, it’s all been worth it.
 Einstein is a beloved family member.
 I’m embarrassed to admit it, but I care more for him than I do for most people.
-(I love him almost as much as my wife.)
+I love him almost as much as my wife.
 He’s a true member of the family, not to mention the world’s best receptionist, co-counselor, stress reducer and fitness trainer

 I read this on YouTube.